imdadAdelabou/Rock-Paper-Scissors-py/README.md

 <li>Python</li>
 </ul>

-# ✅ How to lauch it
+# ✅ How to launch it
 <ul>
 <li>Launch `python main.py` on commande line</li>
 </ul>